robdmc/pandashells/README.md

 * with --desc 'my desc'  allows you to store a description that will be displayed with the --info flag

-* It would be nice to create a scikit.learn model/pipeline, save it to a pickle file and then have a pandashells command that would run predictions based on that model for inputs from stdin.
+* It would be nice to create a scikit.learn model/pipeline, save it to a pickle file and then have a pandaShells command that would run predictions based on that model for inputs from stdin.